NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    spark.sql.legacy.parquet.int96RebaseModeInWrite
    ```

+   These settings will cause a CPU fallback for Parquet writes involving dates and timestamps.
-   It will cause CPU fallback when writing parquet files.
-If you do not need "LEGACY" mode, please
+   If you do not need `LEGACY` write semantics, set these configs to `EXCEPTION` which is
-   set them back to "EXCEPTION" which is the default value in Apache Spark.
+   the default value in Apache Spark.

 6. Databricks makes changes to the runtime without notification.